NBA Rumors: Philadelphia 76ers Should Trade For Donovan Mitchell This Summer, ‘Hoops Habit’ Suggests

 The rumored dispute between Rudy Gobert and Donovan Mitchell made most people believe that the Utah Jazz would be forced to trade one of them in the 2020 NBA offseason.
 As of now, several NBA teams who are in dire need of an additional star power to contend for the NBA championship title must be closely monitoring the ongoing situation in Utah.
-In the scenario that the Jazz choose to let Mitchell go, one of the NBA teams who could express a strong interest in acquiring the All-Star shooting guard is the Philadelphia 76ers.
+In the event that the Jazz chooses to let Mitchell go, one of the NBA teams who could express a strong interest in acquiring the All-Star shooting guard is the Philadelphia 76ers.

 According to Pete Sawan of Fansided’s Hoops Habit, the Sixers could offer a trade package centered on Joel Embiid to the Jazz in exchange for Mitchell.
 Sawan believes that trading Embiid and Mitchell would solve a ton of the Sixers’ problem.
 Aside from having a “true guard,” Mitchell would also enable the Sixers to replace Embiid with another All-Star caliber player that complements Ben Simmons.